ymath-io/ymath.io/content/courses/calculus/sequences-and-series/taylor-series/index.md

 ## Using Derivatives to Mimic Behavior

-Let's say we have a function $f(x)$, and we want to construct a tangent line at $x=a$.
+Let's say we have a function $f(x)$, and we want to construct a tangent line at $x=c$.

 ### Why do lines work?
 When we construct a line tangent to a function, we measure the slope (derivative) of the function at the tangent point, and assign that value to the slope of the line.
-In this way, the line and the function have the same first derivative at $x=a$.
+In this way, the line and the function have the same first derivative at $x=c$.
 ### Taking it a slope further
 The second derivative of every line is 0, unlike most functions you'll want to mimic.
 But, with a quadratic equation, we can control the second derivative.

-I
+In a quadratic equation of the form $$y=ax^2+bx+c, $$

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc4MDcyNDc2MCw0ODc4NTk5MTksMzY2OD
+eyJoaXN0b3J5IjpbLTE3MDgyNDAwMzksNDg3ODU5OTE5LDM2Nj
-MyMDc0LDY4Nzk0Njg5OCwxODI5OTk1MDEsMTgxMjQ2MDAzNSwt
+gzMjA3NCw2ODc5NDY4OTgsMTgyOTk5NTAxLDE4MTI0NjAwMzUs
-MTE4NjgxOTUxMywtMTcxMzc0MDU2MSwtMTE3OTY0OTczNywtMj
+LTExODY4MTk1MTMsLTE3MTM3NDA1NjEsLTExNzk2NDk3MzcsLT
-cyNzg0ODk0LDExNzg4NTgyMSwtOTk1NjkyOTczLC0xMTc0MTAw
+I3Mjc4NDg5NCwxMTc4ODU4MjEsLTk5NTY5Mjk3MywtMTE3NDEw
-NjM1XX0=
+MDYzNV19
 -->